costelter/cloudmon-quickstart/docs/QuickStartGuide.md

 ## Reverse proxy for TLS termination

-The installation method described in this document does not deploy an SSL certificate for these services.
+The installation method described in this document does not deploy a SSL certificate for these services.
 Just install a nginx or caddy as reverse proxy.

 ## Prepare the deploy host with tox + ansible